gabegarcia15/website/content/posts/example-content-1.md

 ## Copypaste

-Assuming that the theme and website are already up and running and that the issue centers around modifying an existing theme, copypasting comes into the rescue.
+Assuming that the reader's theme and website are already up and running and that the issue centers around modifying an existing theme, copypasting comes into the rescue.
 I read a number of posts talking about themes and [submodules](), which I won't talk about in this post.
 It is a lot and I'm not sure if it is the best approach to configuring a site's layout.

 My approach was much simpler.